clj-kondo/hooks-workshop-clojured-2022/part-1/README.md

 ## `:lint-as`

-When you have successfully completed the previous exercise, you will notice that typos like `(assok :foo bar)` (`assok` instead of `assoc`) will also go unnoticed.
+When you have successfully completed exercise 1.0, you will notice that typos like `(assok :foo bar)` (`assok` instead of `assoc`) will also go unnoticed.
 Also notice that the unused binding `y` isn't reported.
 So even though we got rid of the false positive unresolved symbols, we also suppress